(All fields required)

 The American Academy of Pediatrics further defines children with special healthcare needs as "those who have or are at risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by children generally."

-Child Welfare Information Gateway provides information on each state's definition of special needs and a fact sheet on adopting a child with special needs.
+Child Welfare Information Gateway provides information on adopting a child with special needs.

 You will need to gather information and make some important decisions when you decide to adopt a child with special needs: